A Dai-Yuan-type Riemannian conjugate gradient method with the weak Wolfe conditions: Dai--Yuan-type Euclidean conjugate gradient method and its Riemannian generalization

-We here note that Eq.~\eqref{mybeta0} itself cannot be used in a conjugate gradient algorithm since $\eta_k$ in the right-hand side of \eqref{mybeta0} should be computed by using $\check\beta_k$.
-We need to derive an expression of $\check\beta_k$ which does not contain $\eta_k$.
+Note also that Eq.~\eqref{mybeta0}, which is an analogy of \eqref{EDY2} in the Euclidean case, is helpful in our global convergence analysis, as we will discuss later.
+Therefore, we start with Eq.~\eqref{mybeta0} to generalize the Dai--Yuan $\beta_k$.
+We should state that Eq.~\eqref{mybeta0} itself cannot be used in a conjugate gradient algorithm, since $\eta_k$ in the right-hand side of \eqref{mybeta0} is computed using $\beta_k$ itself, as in \eqref{MCGsearchveck}.
+We wish to derive an expression for $\beta_k$ that does not contain $\eta_k$.
 To this end, we obtain from \eqref{MCGsearchveck} and \eqref{mybeta0} that

 It follows that